Did you know that fall is the time of year when many companies and their employees focus on charitable donations?

 Annual Giving Programs

-While there’s no wrong time of the year to donate to your favorite charity, some organizations focus their fundraising efforts on a special time of year.
-Here in the United States, that often means the end-of-year holiday season, with many employers offering special incentives to employees who donate during the month of December.
-Your organization may also ask their employees to help them choose a charity to support – if that’s the case, be sure to nominate St. Baldrick’s!
+While there’s no wrong time of the year to donate to your favorite charity, some organizations focus their fundraising efforts on a special time of year – often the end-of-year holiday season.
+Many employers offer special incentives to employees who donate during the month of December.
+Your organization may also ask their employees to help them choose a charity to support – and if that’s the case, be sure to suggest supporting childhood cancer research through St. Baldrick’s!

 Read more on the St. Baldrick’s blog: